 Children law and stopping a mother from taking a child on holiday in England

 If a father objects to a mother taking a child on holiday in England then it is often because it will impact on their contact time with the child or the child will miss an important paternal family celebration, such as a grandparent’s ruby wedding party.

 If there are existing children court orders in place it may be necessary for the mother to apply to court to allow her to go on holiday with the child because, for example, the court order says father is to have contact every Saturday and she plans to go on holiday for a fortnight.

 Whether or not there are existing court orders in place the father could apply to court for a specific issue or prohibited steps order to stop the holiday from taking place or to ask the court for additional contact to make up for the time missed with the child during the holiday.

-Should I object to my child going on holiday?
+Should you object to a child going on holiday?

-That is always a difficult question for a Manchester children solicitor to answer as so much depends on the reasons why you oppose the holiday and whether you can reach a compromise with the mother.
-Sometimes the fears of child abduction are such that a father has no alternative but to make a court application to stop the holiday.
-At other times children solicitor negotiations can sort out fair holiday and contact arrangements without needing to make a court application.
+That is always a difficult question for a Cheshire children solicitor to answer as so much depends on the reasons why you oppose the holiday and whether you can reach a compromise with the mother.
+Sometimes the fear of child abduction is such that a father has no alternative but to make a court application to stop the holiday.
+At other times negotiations by a Cheshire children law solicitor can sort out fair holiday and contact arrangements without needing to make a court application.